daschw/leaf.nvim/README.md

 ## Configuration

-There is no need to call setup if you are ok with the defaults (light theme).
+There is no need to call setup if you are ok with the defaults (low contrast).

 ```lua
 require("leaf").setup({